YogliB/zed-rules/commands/tasks-new.md

 4. Use backlog task edit to add all fields: description, plan, acceptance criteria, priority, notes, assignee, labels.
 5. If dependencies exist between tasks, set them using --depends-on.
 6. Confirm creation by listing the task IDs, titles, and all filled fields.
+7. Do not start implementing the tasks until explicit approval from the user.

 ## Output Format